vyos/vyos-documentation/docs/routing/static.rst

   set protocols static route 0.0.0.0/0 next-hop 10.1.1.1 distance '1'

 Another common use of static routes is to blackhole (drop) traffic.
-In the example below, RFC 1918 private IP networks are set as blackhole routes.
-This does not prevent networks within these segments from being used, since the most specific route is always used.
-It does, however, prevent traffic to unknown private networks from leaving the router.
-Commonly refereed to as leaking.
+In the example below, RFC1918_ networks are set as blackhole routes.

+This prevents these networks leaking out public interfaces, but it does not prevent them from being used as the most specific route has the highest priority.

 .. code-block:: sh